 Sometimes, you read books that leave you basking in the afterglow.
 Enchiridion of Epictetus is one such book.
 This little book instilled in me a sense of enlightenment.
-If I were asked to review this book in one sentence, I would say that it packs a wallop.
+In other words, it packs a solid wallop.

 The book synthesizes the teachings of the Greek Stoic philosopher in byte-sized quotes.
 To know how this book came about and survived through twenty centuries, please read on.

 Epictetus was born to a female slave.
-When he was young, he was sold to a Roman royalty who took him to Rome with him.
-There, Epictetus met Stoic philosophers of the day and was impressed with what he saw.
+A Roman royalty bought him as a slave when he was young and took him to Rome.
+There, Epictetus met Stoic philosophers of the day.

 One Gaius Musonius Rufus took a special liking to him and decided to take Epictetus under his wings.
 It was the influence of Rufus that shaped Epictetus into a practitioner and not a mere teacher of Stoicism.